 According to Contact Center Pipeline, agent attrition is a top challenge.
 Studies have shown that call center agents quit most often because of their work environments rather than their compensation.
 Agent turnover is a huge problem and a costly one!
 Companies need to find more ways to increase agent engagement, improve coaching, and motivate employees.
 Most importantly, be nice and friendly.
 It’s the right thing to do and will help your bottom line.

 Rather than forcing customers to wait on hold, your customer support center should be offering a call-back during periods of long queue times.
 Just keep in mind that a call-back solution can also hurt your contact center.
 There are two types of call-back methodologies on the market.
 Often, the call center manager doesn’t realize the vast differences between the two.
 Read “How a Call-Back Solution Can Fail Your Call Center” to learn more about this topic.

 6. Offer Training and Professional Development

 A well-trained team makes all the difference in the world.
-They are more efficient, able to provide better service, and more likely to stay with your call center.
+They are more efficient, provide better service, and more likely to stay with your call center.
 All of this translates into superior customer service, which creates the high CSat score you desire.
-Provide training opportunities to your agents and you will see your customer loyalty increase.
+Provide training opportunities to your agents, and you will see your customer loyalty increase.
 Plus, setting your agents up for success will make them feel less stressed, and that relaxed tone will translate over the phone.